Sutphen, Kansas

 Sutphen is an unincorporated community in Dickinson County, Kansas, United States.
+It is located north of the intersection of 3100 Ave and Paint Rd.

 History

+Sutphen had a post office from 1879 until 1905, but the post office was given the name Sutphen's Mill until 1894.
 Sutphen is named after the town of Zutphen in the Netherlands.

-Sutphen had a post office from 1879 until 1905, but the post office was given the name Sutphen's Mill until 1894.
+Education

+The community is served by Chapman USD 473 public school district.